• Menu

 Enjoy this Bourbon Peach Punch at your next summer party.

-So, when it came time to think of a grown-up summer punch that wasn’t too sweet, the first booze that came to mind was bourbon.
 Given I’m also a fan of Bermuda’s favourite cocktail, the Dark n’ Stormy (rum and ginger beer) and Caribbean ginger beers (often homemade), bourbon and ginger beer was a natural pairing for a party-ready punch!

 Ingredients

-This recipe uses just six main ingredients so is super-easy to whip up.
+This recipe uses just six main ingredients so it’s super-easy to whip up.
 That’s means you can spend more time outdoors enjoying the summer rather than in the kitchen.
 Here’s what you’ll need (see the recipe card for quantities and method).

 • fresh lemons